Student Spurs Brookline, Mass., To Offer Free Tampons And Pads In Public Buildings

 Groustra called for an end to "shaming menstruation."

-"It shouldn't be a brave, or sort of self-confident thing to be able to take a tampon out of your backpack and go to the bathroom," she says.
+"It shouldn't be a brave or sort of self-confident thing to be able to take a tampon out of your backpack and go to the bathroom," she says.

 Rebecca Stone, an elected member of Brookline's legislative body, read the column.
 Even for the self-described feminist, it was an eye-opener.

 "It talked about things having to do with period-shaming that ... simply never occurred to me," she says.
-"And of course once you start seeing it, it becomes more and more obvious what a fundamental issue this is for gender equity and for the dignity of women and female-bodied individuals."
+"And, of course, once you start seeing it, it becomes more and more obvious what a fundamental issue this is for gender equity and for the dignity of women and female-bodied individuals."

-Stone got to work alongside Groustra and other Brookline students writing the proposal.
+Stone got to work alongside Groustra and other Brookline students to write the proposal.
 Elected officials took it up and it passed unanimously on May 23.

 Brookline has until July 2021 to install dispensers and stock them with product.
-It's estimated to cost the town $40,000 upfront, and about $7,500 a year going forward for the products — what Stone calls a drop in the bucket of Brookline's annual budget of more than $300 million.
+It's estimated that it will cost the town $40,000 upfront and about $7,500 a year going forward for the products — what Stone calls a drop in the bucket of Brookline's annual budget of more than $300 million.

 But it's worth it, advocates say, to end the stigma — and the strain — on those who have periods.

 "In the United States, girls learn very early that this is their problem," Stone says.
 "You are expected to keep it from other people, to be discreet.
-And so we tuck the tampons, and if we're in trouble we try to find friends, and we talk about it quietly, and we use euphemisms, and we do not impose this on others."
+And so we tuck the tampons, and if we're in trouble, we try to find friends, and we talk about it quietly, and we use euphemisms, and we do not impose this on others."

 Restrooms in Brookline buildings will have menstrual products all restrooms — as not all people who have a period identify as female.

 What the town is doing is part of Nancy Kramer's dream.
-She's the founder of Free the Tampons, a national organization she started in 2013 after talking about period equity for years.
+She founded the national organization Free the Tampons in 2013 after talking about period equity for years.

 "I've told my children that before I die, that I hope to change the social norm so that these menstrual supplies are freely accessible in the majority of public restrooms," she says.